LauraLe/Udacity-self-driving-Project-3-Behavior-Clone/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by the decrease in MSE on validation set.
 Ideally I can get the ideal number of epochs by setting callback in keras and stop once the MSE on validation set does not improved after certain number of epochs.
 For the simplicity, I use 5 epochs and the model works.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 The model.h5 perform well on Track 1 but did not work on Track 2.

+I cannot use python drive.py model.h5 run1 to save image to a folder because that worsen my model performance.
+Hence I use QuickPlayer to record my screen